debolk/blip/README.md

 1. Point an apache virtual host to the root directory (containing .htaccess and dispatch.php).

 ## Testing
 Blip is tested using PHPUnit.
 Testcases are stored in ./test.
-Execute `vendor/bin/phpunit -c test/config.xml` on the commandline to run the tests.
+Execute `vendor/bin/phpunit test` on the commandline to run the tests.